WilDoane/TDD-JavaScript-Demo/README.txt

 PLAIN TEXT EDITORS
 ==================

-SOURCE CODE– the code humans write that is then INTERPRETED or COMPILED by the computer in order to create OBJECT CODE, which can be executed by the computer– is just plain text.
+SOURCE CODE-- the code humans write that is then INTERPRETED or COMPILED by the computer in order to create OBJECT CODE, which can be executed by the computer-- is just plain text.
 PLAIN TEXT is a technical term of art that refers to a very simple file format that contains only letters, numbers, punctuation, and whitespace characters and is NOT a word processor file format.
 Word processor files, even if you've only typed text and saved the file, contain additional information such as font details, printing details, page dimensions, and so on.
 A plain text file contains nothing but the characters you type.

 There are many plain text editors available for free; your computer may already have one installed (Notepad or TextEdit, for example).
 Programmers tend to prefer plain text editors that provide certain kinds of support that help visualize the source code: line numbers, syntax coloring, etc.